A Pair of Chinese nodding head figures.

 Any that come into the public domain today command huge prices, (a pair sold in 2020 in a sale at Doyle’s auction for $US 165,000).

-The English Royal family was a long-time collector of these figures, and they remain in their palaces and in The Royal Collection.
+The English Royal family was a long-time collector of these figures.
+Many remain in their palaces and also in The Royal Collection.

 18th century examples of Chinese nodding head figures are very rare, so Classic Chairs have produced a pair to fill that gap.
 They are as beautifully painted as the originals were.

 The mechanism of the nodding head which was activated by passing people was a lead weight balanced on a knife edge.